 Also, during their feeding time, which is at least twice a day, you'll have to stand up and walk around.
 Since dogs are playful, they're not going to throw and fetch the ball on their own.
 With that said, you'll have a more active lifestyle when you own a dog.
 Click here to learn more about whether adopting a dog in retirement is right for you and which breeds are most recommended!

 There are great rewards when you spend less time during the day sitting.
-While seniors' lives are often sedentary, there are many easy ways to change these habits for the better!
+While our lives are often sedentary, there are many easy ways to change these habits for the better!

 Related Content: